GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-1-hello-window.md

 ```

 You can clearly see what it is doing. `Initialize`, as the name suggests, will initialize everything
 which is required for the app to run, which currently is the window in our case.
+In future chapters it
+will also including initializing `D3D11` and its resources or imgui for some UI.

+`Load`s purpose is to load all the assets required to run the application, in further chapters it will
+encompass textures, shaders, models and other things.

 The next block is the aforementioned mainloop or gameloop, which still does what it was doing before,
 checking with the OS if events need to be processed and now we also call a `Update` and `Render` method.